swcarpentry/shell-novice/_episodes/01-intro.md

 the whole process will take more than 12 hours
 (and that's assuming the best-case scenario where she is ready to enter the next file name as soon as the previous sample analysis has finished).
-This zero-breaks always-ready scenario is only achieveable by a machine so it would likely take much longer than 12 hours, not to mention that the chances of her typing all of those commands correctly are practically zero.
+This zero-breaks always-ready scenario is only achievable by a machine so it would likely take much longer than 12 hours, not to mention that the chances of her typing all of those commands correctly are practically zero.
 Missing that paper deadline is looking increasingly likely.